Google Shopping feed optimization is something that most advertisers ignore.

 The first thing you should do is add all the required attributes you are currently missing.

-Then review the attributes you currently have in your feed.
+Review the attributes you currently have in your feed compared to the Notion template.
 The easiest way to do this is directly in the Merchant Center.
-Just open a random product, and see what is currently being sent to Google.
+Just open a random product, and see what is currently being sent to Google:

-Or MPN: Only if you don’t have a GTIN
+- Or MPN: Only if you don’t have a GTIN and you have an MPN

 After adding the required attributes, do the same exercise for all the recommended attributes—in prioritized order.
 Soon, I will explain why you should add all these attributes before starting the actual optimization of the individual attributes.